Component Properties

 Orientation

-These indicate if a components layout can manually be changed ie. Horizontal, Vertical.
+These indicate if a component's layout can be manually changed, ie. Horizontal, Vertical.

-Selected
+Selected or visible

-Components that have a selected state should always use a boolean property and appear above the state properties.
+Components that have a selected state should always use a Boolean property and appear above the state properties.

 State

-Icon Naming
+Icon naming

-Boolean Properties
+Boolean properties

 • True.